Recovery of Investment losses -Hines REIT- Hines Real Estate Investment Trust

 Have you suffered investment losses in Hines REIT?
 If so, The White Law Group may be able to help you recover your losses by filing a FINRA Dispute Resolution claim against the brokerage firm that sold you the investment.

-Hines REIT, a publicly registered non-traded REIT, invests in commercial real estate with a focus on multifamily properties.
+Hines REIT, a publicly registered non-traded real estate investment trust (REIT), invests in commercial real estate with a focus on multifamily properties.
 The REIT went effective in June 2004 and raised $2.3 billion in investor equity prior to closing its offering.
 In total, the company has acquired interests in 66 properties since its inception and has sold its interests in 42 of those properties, as of June 30, 2016.

 The White Law Group continues to investigate potential securities fraud claims on behalf of investors involving broker-dealers recommendation that investors purchase risky REIT investments, including Hines REIT.